How to Play Caribbean Stud Poker

 The growing popularity of poker prompted casinos to create games based on poker.
 David Sklansky, a well-known poker player and author, claims to have devised the game in 1982, originally calling it Casino Poker.
 However, his version differed slightly from Caribbean Stud as we know it today, which was first played at the King International Casino in Aruba in the 1980s.

-The game’s popularity grew in the mid-to late-1980s after the introduction of the progressive jackpot, which enabled big payouts for the highest hands.
+The game’s popularity grew in the mid-to-late 1980s after introducing the progressive jackpot, which enabled big payouts for the highest hands.
 While other forms of poker have surpassed five-card stud in traditional poker games, Caribbean Stud Poker has become a staple in both live and online casinos around the world.
-Several of the best online casinos will have Caribbean Stud available to play in the casino section.
+Many casinos in their gaming sections offer Caribbean Stud Poker (often listed as Caribbean Poker online).

 How to Play Caribbean Stud Poker – a Step-by-Step Guide

 Caribbean Stud is a fairly simple game to learn, allowing a new player to quickly get into action at a casino or even on real money poker apps.
-In this section, we take a look at the rules of the game with a step-by-step breakdown of everything that happens in a single hand of Caribbean Stud Poker.
+In this section, we take a look at the Caribbean stud poker rules with a step-by-step breakdown of everything that happens in a single hand of the game.

 Step 1: The Ante and the Jackpot Wager